General Education (Undergraduate)

 PHYSCS 240PHYSICS OF SOUND AND MUSIC3

-PUBHLTH 220INTRODUCTION TO EPIDEMIOLOGY 3
+PUBHLTH 220INTRODUCTION TO EPIDEMIOLOGY3

 WOMENST 180SEX, GENDER, AND HEALTH3

-Natural Sciences - Laboratory (GL)
+Natural Sciences - Laboratory (NSWL)

 Courses in this area will explore the phenomena of the natural world in the context of everyday life and contemporary problems.
 Through a variety of disciplines, these courses will encourage curiosity and appreciation of scientific discovery and inquiry through the examination of scientific processes.
 Students will develop their ability to read and comprehend scientific information and use that information to make judgments and draw appropriate conclusions about its influence on the world around them.

-Additionally, GL courses will include hands-on scientific experimentation in which the students will perform scientific processes to collect and/or analyze data to answer scientific questions.
+Additionally, NSWL courses will include hands-on scientific experimentation in which the students will perform scientific processes to collect and/or analyze data to answer scientific questions.
 Students will understand the process of obtaining and evaluating scientific knowledge and how it impacts society and technological growth.

 ASTRONMY 112INTRODUCTION TO ASTRONOMY 5